-The Institute for Scientific information on Coffee (ISIC) is a non-for-profit organization founded in 1990, devoted to the study and disclosure of science related to coffee and health.
+The Institute for Scientific Information on Coffee (ISIC) is a not-for-profit organization founded in 1990, devoted to the study and disclosure of science related to coffee and health.
 ISIC’s activities are focused on:-

 - the study of scientific matters related to coffee and health

 - the collection and evaluation of studies and scientific information about coffee and health